polterguy/hyper-core/README.md

 ## Installation

-Hyper Core has not yet been releases, which means that if you want to test it, you'll have to first first of all [install Phosphorus Five](https://github.com/polterguy/phosphorusfive/releases), and then clone or download Hyper Core, and make sure you put it inside of your Phosphorus Five folder structure, at _"/core/p5.webapp/modules/"_.
+Hyper Core has not yet been released, which means that if you want to test it, you'll have to first first of all [install Phosphorus Five](https://github.com/polterguy/phosphorusfive/releases), and then clone or download Hyper Core, and make sure you put it inside of your Phosphorus Five folder structure, at _"/core/p5.webapp/modules/"_.

 ## Warning

-This is **ALPHA** stuff, and **NOT** ready for production.
+This is **ALPHA** stuff, and **NOT** ready for production yet!

 If you wish, you can see a video of me demonstrating the system [here](https://www.youtube.com/watch?v=tWAZUAKVBeg).